RRobert92/ASGA/README.md

 3. Allows working on projects reproducibly and compare data.

-**Spindle analysis tool** aims to replace huge and complicated to work with a spreadsheet which is frequently used for SpatialGraph analysis, but also it allows to uniform and completely automatize analysis.
+**Spindle analysis tool** aims to replace huge and complicated to work with a spreadsheet that is frequently used for Spatial Graph analysis, but also it allows to uniform and completely automate analysis.

 **Contents**